rishaan-k/rishaan-k/README.md

   graduation: "May 2026"
 current_role: "Applied AI Intern @ VideoVerse"
 passions: ["Full Stack Development", "Machine Learning", "Storytelling", "Soccer"]
-fun_fact: "I turn complex problems into elegant code and compelling narratives"
 ```

 <div align="center">

-### 🎯 *"Always seeking the next opportunity to learn, create, and connect ideas across disciplines"*
+### "I’m a double-major in Computer Science and Communication Arts at UW-Madison, who loves turning complex problems into elegant code and compelling narratives.
+Whether collaborating in hackathons, contributing to research, or exploring new frameworks, I’m always seeking the next opportunity to learn, create, and connect ideas across disciplines"

 </div>